-The extraction of the substratum to 30 cm would remove almost all of the Lithothamnion coralloides (live and dead), within the footprint of the activity.
+The extraction of the substratum to 30 cm would remove almost all of the Phymatolithon calcareum (live and dead), within the footprint of the activity.

 Sensitivity assessment.
-The resistance of Lithothamnion coralloides to this pressure at the benchmark is 'None', the resilience is assessed as 'Very low' and sensitivity is assessed as 'High'.
+The resistance of Phymatolithon calcareum to this pressure at the benchmark is 'None' and resilience is assessed as 'Very low' so that sensitivity is assessed as 'High'.